TechsCode-Team/InsaneShopsWiki/1-Overview/1-Welcome.md

 <br>

 To let your players make their own shops, you have to add the ``insaneshops.create`` permission to them.
-If your players should be able to create sell-shops additionally add the ``insaneshops.create.sellshop`` to them.
+If your players should be able to create sell-shops additionally add the ``insaneshops.create.sellshop`` permission.

 <br />